When you visit the Wellness Center, you can expect:

 - Our nurses also serve as first responders when illness and injury occur on campus, to provide first aid and referrals to health providers as needed.

-- Our personal counselors are available to assist students with mental health issues such as anxiety, depression, stress management, PTSD, and more via short-term counselling and referral to community services.
+- Our personal counselors are available to assist students with mental health issues such as anxiety, depression, stress management, PTSD, and more via short-term counseling and referral to community services.

 - Our personal counselors also promote several wellness initiatives each semester, including stress management, substance abuse assessment, and suicide prevention.